 MSI systems use job queues to efficiently and fairly manage when computations are executed.
 When computational jobs are submitted to a job queue they wait in the queue until the appropriate computational resources are available.

-The rest of the sample SLURM script contains the commands which will be executed to begin the calculation.
-A SLURM script should contain the appropriate change directory commands to get to the job execution location (the script will start in the user home directory).
-A SLURM script also needs to contain module load commands for any software modules that the calculation might need.
-The last lines of a SLURM script contain commands used to execute the calculation.
+The rest of the sample Slurm script contains the commands which will be executed to begin the calculation.
+A Slurm script should contain the appropriate change directory commands to get to the job execution location.
+A Slurm script also needs to contain module load commands for any software modules that the calculation might need.
+The last lines of a Slurm script contain commands used to execute the calculation.
 In the above example the final line contains an execution command to start a program which uses MPI communication to run on 8 processor cores.

 Submitting Job Scripts

 Once a job script is made it is submitted using the sbatch command:

 sbatch -p partitionname scriptname